 Criminal Mischief is charged in Arapahoe County whenever a person “knowingly damages the real or personal property” of another person, “including property owned…jointly.”
-The sentence for a Criminal Mischief conviction ranges from a class 2 misdemeanor (which carries a sentence up to 12 months in county jail) up to a Class 3 felony (which carries a sentence up to 12 years in the Colorado Department of Corrections).
+The sentence for a Criminal Mischief conviction ranges from a petty offense (which carries a sentence up to 10 days in county jail) up to a Class 3 felony (which carries a sentence up to 12 years in the Colorado Department of Corrections).

 Criminal Mischief Charges in Douglas County

 The values stated above are the aggregate value of all the items which were destroyed in a criminal incident.
 This means the police add up the values of the items which were damaged, and the total will determine the level offense you are charged.